alanng10/class-lang/Docue/Article/Word/a.md

 Word "can" has meaning that is option available.

-Word "face" has meaning that is char style.
+Word "font" has meaning that is char style.

 Word "phore" has meaning that is thread synchronization.